Hyperfoil/qDup/README.md

 * `abort: <message>`
 Abort the current run and log the message.
 Aborted runs will still downlaod any files from `queue-download` and will still run cleanup scripts
-* `code: <className>`
-create an instance of `className` which implements `Code` using the default constructor and execute the `run(...)` method.
-Note: This command is best suited for the Java API.
-Please share your use case if you find you need this command for the YAML API and we can see if a new command is warranted
 * `countdown: <name> <initial>` decrease a `name` counter which starts with `initial`.
 Child commands will be invoked each time after `name` counter reaches 0.